perintyler/MySampler/README.md

 All tests passed (77 assertions in 32 test cases)
 ```

->>> The pitch detection tests are quite slow, but you can use a `-tf` option to exclude the slow tests.
+>>> The pitch detection tests are relatively slow, but you can use a `-tf` option to exclude the slow tests.

 ## Xcode Integration